No tsar had to endure as many assassination attempts as Alexander II. Six were made in all, the seventh was fatal.

 Once the mosaics were complete, the cathedral was finally consecrated in 1907.
 The official ceremony was attended by the new emperor, Nicholas II, the grandson of the long-dead Alexander II.

 However, the church had no parish and gave no public mass.
 Entry was strictly controlled, and the state allocated money for its upkeep.
 But after the 1917 Revolution, the authorities cut off the financing, forcing the church to take charge of its own expenses and set up a parish.
-The local priests, however, did not wish to cooperate with the Soviet authorities, and in 1930 the church was closed and its domes melted down.
+The local priests, however, did not wish to cooperate with the Soviet authorities, and in 1930 the church was closed and its bells were melted down.

 In the 1930s-40s, the Bolsheviks destroyed many churches and had their sights set on the Savior on Spilled Blood, too.
 But WW2 intervened.
 During the siege of Leningrad (the former name of St Petersburg), it was converted into a morgue where bodies found on the city streets were brought.